 A copy of her score of Spell 166 for five various flutes and organ is included in the Special Collection of the Lincoln Center Library for the Performing Arts; a featured slide show of Pam's inspired improvisation Heritage can be heard and viewed on Native Dream.

-For two seasons Pamela was a grant award winner for performances and a recording of New York Tapestries from New York Women Composers for her new duo 2Flutes with Laura Falzon.
-Pamela Sklar continues to premiere/perform original and other music for flute, alto flute, bass flute & Native American flute including 2Flutes' upcoming appearance on September 25th in New York City.
+For two seasons Pamela was an award-winning flutist & composer for performances and a recording of New York Tapestries from New York Women Composers for her new duo 2Flutes with Laura Falzon.
+Pamela Sklar continues to premiere/perform original and other music for flute, alto flute, bass flute & Native American flute including 2Flutes' appearance on September 25th in New York City.

 New York-area ensembles who have premiered/performed, commissioned and/or presented Pamela's music repeatedly, include Angels in the Chamber, the Blues Mothers, Intuition Quartet, the Cambiata Duo, Cara Quartet, Double Entendre, Eight Strings and a Whistle, Englewinds, Hoff-Barthelson Music School, Northern Westchester Flutes, Ramapo Valley Chamber Ensemble, the River Trio, Threeds, other schools & music camp programs elsewhere, and individuals including Joyce Balint, William Anderson, Isabel Pérez Dobarro and Anna Tonna.